 - In Brent Weeks' The Night Angel Trilogy, Azoth/Kylar dies at the very end only to be brought back by the black Ka'kari.
 This becomes a major plot point, however, when it's revealed that every time he comes back, someone he loves dies.

 - Heroes: Peter Petrelli and Claire Bennet.
-Nathan survived being shot and getting caught in a nuclear blast before dying for real.
+Nathan survived being shot and getting caught in a nuclear blast before dying for real, and neither of those were what did him in.

 - Final Fantasy IV is especially notorious for this, as many of the party members are thought to be dead at various points, but most return during the Big Damn Heroes moment at the end of the game, or even earlier than that.
 Tellah is the only one who stays dead.